rstudio/education-workflows/README.md

 - `pandoc-version`: Sets the pandoc version to be installed, passed to [r-lib/actions@v2/setup-pandoc](https://github.com/r-lib/actions/tree/v2/setup-pandoc).

+- `approved-pr-label`: The name of the label indicating the external PR has been approved for the Auto Package Maintenance workflow.
+The workflow will not be run for unapproved external PRs when associated with a [`pull_request_target` event](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#pull_request_target).

 ### Tasks

 Auto package maintenance performs the following common tasks: